-Holman Library is automatically loaded into all Canvas classrooms.
+A link to Holman Library is automatically available from all Canvas classrooms.
 Use the information below to learn more about using the library in Canvas, to customize where the library appears in your Canvas classroom, to add your class research guide and other library resources to your Canvas classroom, and to upload information literacy content to your Canvas classroom.

 We will update and add new content to Holman Library Resources.
-Please contact Jody Segal with your suggestions, questions, or other feedback.
+Please contact Katie Cunnion with your suggestions, questions, or other feedback.

 Click the section titles below to learn more.